eclipse-ankaios/ankaios/doc/docs/reference/inter-workload-dependencies.md

     storage-- succeeded -->init
 ```

-A logging service expects a storage provider to be started first and to be in an operational state, because the logging service requires a storage to which it can write logs.
-The start of the storage provider itself must wait until the initialization of the storage has been completed (init_storage).
-In case of a failure of the storage provider an error handler is started to handle the errors.
+The logging service requires an operational storage provider to write logs.
+Therefore, the storage provider must be started first and its initialization (init_storage) must be completed before starting the provider itself.
+In case of a failure, an error handler is started to manage errors.

-The following Ankaios manifest contains the configuration of each workload with its dependencies:
+The Ankaios manifest below includes the configuration of each workload and its dependencies:

 ```yaml linenums="1" hl_lines="6 7 15 16 31 32"
 apiVersion: v0.1